asheroto/Chocolatey-Package-Updater/README.md

 ## Usage

-Before we get too deep into the usage, here are the included example packages:
+Before we get too deep into the usage, here are the included example packages.
+If the code block examples are confusing to you, you can check out the example packages to see how it works.

-## Full Examples

-These are linked in the examples above, but displayed here for convenience.

 | Package                                        | Description                                                                                                                                     |
 | ---------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------- |